Module 0: Setup, orientation and intro

 Step 1: Log into Pulumi Cloud

-If you haven’t already, create a free Pulumi account and log in:
+If you haven’t already, create a free Pulumi account.

 pulumi login